TD-Dan/Sunwai/Sunwai full dictionary automatic.md

-copy contents to "penetoki full dictionary" and bake
+copy contents to "Sunwai full dictionary" and bake

 # Base set